 According to the National Center for Health Statistics, overdose deaths from prescription opioids like oxycodone, hydrocodone and methadone have more than quadrupuled since 1999.
 As a consequence, federal, state and local prosecutors have devoted significant resources into investigating, arresting and prosecuting those who illegally possess, use, deliver or distribute prescription drugs.

-Adverse Consequences of a Prescription Drug Crime Conviction
+The Consequences of a Prescription Drug Crime Conviction

 Individuals charged with prescription drug offenses often face long prison sentences, excessive fines and court costs, loss of employment and suspension of their driving privileges.
 It is important to have a knowledgeable criminal defense attorney on your side if you are charged with a prescription drug crime.

-I have over a decade of providing skilled and aggressive representation to individuals facing prescription drug charges in Bucks County, Montgomery County and the surrounding counties.
+I have over a decade experience of providing skilled and aggressive representation to individuals facing prescription drug charges in Bucks County, Montgomery County and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

-Prescription Opioid Medications
+Prescription Opioid Medication Abuse

 Commonly Abused Opioid Drugs in Pennsylvania